Overvalwagen: Service history

 The Overvalwagen Type A were meant to be used by the Stadswacht and were organized in mobile columns (rapid reaction forces) to guard the urban areas.
 It was used by Stadswacht garrisons in Batavia (Note: modern day Jakarta), Soerakarta (Note: modern spelling: Surakarta), Soerabaja, Medan, and Makassar.
 As the possibility of war loomed over the horizon, most of the Type A were requisitioned by regular KNIL units and would see action during the Dutch East Indies campaign in such places as Eastern Sumatra, Palembang, and Timor.

 The Type B or Braat Overvalwagen were used extensively by KNIL units in the archipelago during the Japanese invasion.
 Several units were present during the initial Japanese landings on Tarakan, Manado, Balikpapan, Kendari, Ambon and Japanese offensives in Samarinda and Banjarmasin during January–February 1942.
-It would ultimately saw action during the Japanese invasion of Java in February–March 1942.
+It would ultimately see action during the Japanese invasion of Java in February–March 1942.
 Apart from the KNIL, the Braat Overvalwagen also saw service with the Dutch Marines as part of the Navy battalion in Eastern Java.
 The cannon-armed Marines Overvalwagen engaged a Japanese column during the fighting around Soerabaja in March 1942.

 After the Dutch surrender on 8 March 1942, surviving units of both Type A and Type B Overvalwagen would see service with the Imperial Japanese Army garrisons in the archipelago.
 Some units were sent outside of the East Indies to reinforce Japanese forces elsewhere.
 Several examples were captured by Allied forces on New Britain after the Japanese surrender in September 1945.

 Surviving units of both Type A and Type B Overvalwagen would again saw service with the KNIL during the Indonesian National Revolution from 1945 to 1949 against the Indonesian Republican forces.
 During this conflict, several Type B Overvalwagen were converted for use on the railways.
 It was converted by welding an Overvalwagen hull to a flat wagon and installing a canvas cover over the open compartment to protect against scorching sunlight and hand grenades.
 The modification were done by Manggarai railway workshop.
 These armored wagons were attached to trains in the Priangan area as a security measure against possible sabotage or ambush by Indonesian insurgents.
 The Dutch soldiers dubbed them schietwagens (shooting wagons).
 After the end of the conflict in December 1949, the remaining Overvalwagen were handed over to the Indonesian Army (TNI-AD).